magdesign/PocketVJ-Exhibition-Documentation/source/_build/html/_sources/03_autostart.rst.txt

 If it shall do noting but listen to OSC/Artnet ord DMX signals, select => **OSC/ArtNet**

-**Attention:** If Autostart is set to Bluetooth Beacon, this function can only be stopped in expansion section under Beacon => Stop
+If you set an **Autostart/noGPU** the HDMI port will be powered down, usefull for headless installations